|Lawrence Street (East and West Sides)|

 From "The History of Cemeteries in Burlington County, New Jersey" by Elizabeth Marren Perinchief (1976, Mount Holly) -

 "The first sermon preached in West Jersey by a Methodist preacher was in Burlington in 1770.
 The first meeting house was on the north side of Library Street near Broad Street (1788) and in 1793 the New Jersey Methodist Conference, with Francis Asbury presiding, met there.
-There were 353 white and 12 African-Americans in attendence.
+There were 353 white and 12 African-Americans in attendance.
 The East Broad Street lot was purchased and a church erected about 1820 on the site of the old county jail.

 The earliest Broad Street Methodist cemetery ground was purchased from George West in 1805.
 The grounds are no longer used for burial; the last interment was in 1947.

-The Union United Methodist Church seperated from the parent congregation in 1853.
+The Union United Methodist Church separated from the parent congregation in 1853.
 The old silk cocoonery at York and Union Streets was moved and the church built on the cleared lot.
 The Hicksite Friends had met at this location until 1845.